dthakur1/BasicOptimisticSimulationSystem/README.md

 	* Initialize LP list for each PE.

 * Create same number of threads as of PE count and start simulation by calling thread specific function.
-* Pseudo code of simulation function is as below:-